by Andrew Tropin, Ramin Honary

 but does not immediately send it to the test runner.

-the runner/load-suite message.
-The returned thunk should
+sends the runner/load-suite message.
+The returned loader

-carry the information or be registered in some registry to make
+should carry the information or be registered in some registry to make

-the suite-thunk? predicate return #t on
+the suite-loader? predicate return #t on

 it.